hasn0life/t-deck-ulisp/README.md

 I used the [Arduino gfx](https://github.com/moononournation/Arduino_GFX) library instead of the adafruit one because the T-Deck repo examples had it working.

+Note that the I2C port is routed to pins SDA -> 18 and SCL -> 8

 # ulisp functions for screen and keyboard so far

 ```